Madhivarman/MachineLearning-NN-s/Ultra_nerve_segmentation/readme.md

 I trained this model on  Windows 10, Nvidia GTX 1050 GPU.

-To run this project download this dataset and clone this git repository.
+To run this project download the dataset and clone this git repository.

 > python data_preprocessing.py